technicalnoodles/saml-test-app/DEVWKS-2122-DOCS/docs/intro.md

 The `models` directory has the files used for interacting with the MongoDb.
 The `routes` directory has all of the backend API routes the frontend will use and other services may use.
 The `services` directory combines the routes and models to provide them as a "service".
 Lastly is the file `index.js`.
 This file handles running all of the application code and serving the frontend once it has been built.

 :::note
 The `DEVWKS-2122-DOCS` and `docs` directories can be ignored since they contain the built and unbuilt documentation you are reading
 :::

+Now we need to run our MongoDb as a docker container.

+## MongoDb Docker Container

+To get a MongoDb up and running as quickly as possible, we can use Docker to pull a container image and then run the service locally.
+To do this, we can run the following command:

+`docker run --name mongodb -d -p 27017:27017 mongo`

+The above command will run a container called `mongodb` if it is already on the host system.
+If it cannot find one, then it will pull the image from the Docker repository.
+We are exposing the MongoDb ports as well so that we can connect to it without being in the container.

-Now that we are familiar with the file structure, we need to setup the Webex Integration that will be used for the authentication process.
+Now that we are familiar with the file structure, and have the database running, we need to setup the Webex Integration that will be used for the authentication process.